 From Catch to Cuisine: Enhancing Fish Quality and Sustainability Fish processing is a vital component of the agricultural sector, ensuring the preservation and value addition of fish products.
 It plays a crucial role in extending the shelf life, improving taste, and enhancing the nutritional value of fish.
 Common methods like solar tent dryers and smoking kilns offer cost-effective ways to preserve fish, reducing the need for refrigeration, and enabling the creation of various value-added fish products, ranging from fillets to fish powder, which contribute to food quality and market appeal.

-Enhance crop productivity, reduce labor costs, and increase incomes with Hello Tractor - the digital platform revolutionizing agricultural mechanization in Sub-Saharan Africa.
+Enhance crop productivity, reduce labour costs, and increase incomes with Hello Tractor - the digital platform revolutionizing agricultural mechanization in Sub-Saharan Africa.
 In Sub-Saharan Africa, the rental of mechanized agricultural equipment like sensors, robots, and tractors to farmers by service companies and private owners is increasing.
 However, small-scale producers face challenges in accessing these technologies due to information gaps, high costs, and operational risks.
 Phone applications and data systems offer solutions by enabling contractors to make informed decisions, increase cost-effectiveness, and accelerate business growth.
 Hello Tractor, a power equipment sharing application, exemplifies this innovation.
 It connects tractor owners and smallholder farmers, facilitating collaborative consumption through a marketplace where farmers can request and pay for services via SMS and mobile wallets.
 Data supports various functions, including credit scoring, market intelligence, risk management, and flexible loan repayment structures tailored to crop production seasons and cash flows.

 Powered Crop Residue Processing for Livestock Feed Enhancement Traditional manual methods limit the utilization of millet and sorghum stem residues for livestock.
 The mobile processor developed by ICRISAT and partners addresses this issue.
 It is self-powered, cost-effective, easily transportable, and operated by just two people.
 This technology enhances resource efficiency, integrating crop and livestock enterprises.
 It also benefits soil fertility through improved manure production.
 The machinery is particularly suited for drylands in Sub-Saharan Africa, where feed biomass is scarce due to low rainfall.
 It can process a variety of materials and is adaptable to different seasons.